percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

 Keyring (or, more generally, the |PXC| SST process) is backward compatible, as in higher version JOINER can join from lower version DONOR, but not vice-versa.
-More details are covered in the `Upgrade and compatibility issues`_ section.

 |PXC| does not allow the combination of nodes with encryption and nodes without
 encryption to maintain data consistency.
 For